xpack/arm-linux-files/README.md

 The Ubuntu cloud images have a default user called `ubuntu`, but no password, and it is not possible to log to the machine.

-The password must be paased as a separate user date file, created with the following sequence
+The password must be passed as a separate user date file, created with the following sequence

 ```console